Kwenta/kwenta-state-log/kips/drafts/kip-74.md

 Full range liquidity is a strong deterrent against oracle manipulations.
 Even just a small amount of full range liquidity is enough to drive up the costs to manipulate a TWAP oracle significantly.<sup>3</sup> This example of IDLE/WETH from [Euler](https://docs.euler.finance/euler-protocol/getting-started/methodology/oracle-rating#how-to-improve-the-oracle-rating) shows $52k of wide range liquidity would incur a minimum cost of attack of $115m.
 It will be in Kwenta's best interest to incentivize full range liquidity for pairs with perpetual markets built on top.

 ### Scalability and Future Research

-#### Uniswap LP Vault

-The end goal for liquidity provisioning will be a hybrid between the stablecoin vault and Uniswap full range LP vault -- if not fully the latter.
-The full range LP vault would enable liquidity providers to deposit, for example, WETH/USDC full range liquidity to the mechanism.
-As the platform grows, the side effect is that liquidity deepens on the Uniswap for a given asset pair making the oracle more tamper resistant.

-With a more robust price oracle we can continue to lower the TWAP window essentially reducing the spread as the system scales and create more efficient markets.

 #### Harmonic Liquidity Based Slippage